-Possibly one of the most pressing and fundamental areas of standardization is in the measurement of algal productivity, the denominator in any description of algal yield, and of the constituents that give it market value.
-The composition of biomass forms a crucial point in any algal bioproduction process, and there is an effort to suggest universally accepted analytical methods that would allow researchers and industry members to compare processes and track individual components, including lipids, proteins, carbohydrates, and ash.
+Possibly two of the most pressing and fundamental areas of standardization are in the measurement of algal productivity and biomass composition.
+Algal biomass productivity is the denominator in any description of algal yield, and the composition provides the respective yield of the constituents that give it market value.
+The composition of biomass forms a crucial point in any algal bio-production process, and there is an effort to suggest universally accepted analytical methods that would allow researchers and industry members to compare processes and track individual components, including lipids, proteins, carbohydrates, and ash.
 We discuss the current challenges for the application of these methods in the algal industry and recommend measurement practices that are based on a review of existing methods.

 Trade and testing organizations will have to work together to define the required biomass, oil, and other product properties, and encourage the use of select test methods for the analysis of algal biomass composition.
-The applicability of test methods currently in use (American Society for Testing and Materials, ASTM; Association of Official Analytical Communities, AOAC; and American Oil Chemists' Society, AOCS) should be evaluated using reference material in the context of comprehensive interlaboratory studies.
-For example, culture health parameters which are known to be important in the industry and for objective assessment of reactor and culture performance can be found on the ASTM website.1 that figure will be divided by a parameter that has lower statistical confidence.
+The applicability of test methods currently in use (American Society for Testing and Materials, ASTM; Association of Official Analytical Communities, AOAC; American Oil Chemists' Society, AOCS; and International Organization for Standardization, ISO) should be evaluated using reference material in the context of comprehensive interlaboratory studies.
+For example, culture health parameters which are known to be important in the industry and for objective assessment of reactor and culture performance can be found on the ASTM website.1 dry weight.
+Thus, it is not useful to derive a highly sensitive measurement for cell content, such as cellular protein/cell, when that figure will be divided by a parameter that has lower statistical confidence.
 Sampling frequency and sample size will also influence the ratio.
 For this reason, an accurate measurement of sample volume and representative sampling are essential as well.
 A standard method that is routinely used throughout the water and wastewater industry is the ASTM D5907 method, which provides a detailed assessment of filterable matter (or dissolved solids) in a water environment (Table 1.1).
 The implementation of an existing standard method and adoption throughout the industry could help set the stage for likefor-like comparisons between different cultivation systems and reports on the performance of reactors.